Tom Rogic: 2015–22: Celtic First Team Regular

 After a prolonged period out of the Celtic starting 11, in August 2020 it looked as if Rogic's time at Celtic would be over.
 He was linked with an unnamed Qatari club for a fee of around £4 million before the move fell through.
 After a lacklustre trophyless season, the signing of Australian manager Ange Postecoglou in June 2021 acted as a renaissance moment for Rogic's career.
 Knowing his new boss from the Australian national team, Rogic was entrusted with time in the starting eleven.
 Through impressive performances characteristic of his earlier years at Celtic, he earned a spot in the PFA Scotland Team of the Year.

-On 13 May 2022, Celtic announced that Rogic and Nir Bitton would both be leaving the club after the final game of the season against Motherwell.
+On 13 May 2022, Celtic announced that Rogic and teammate Nir Bitton would both be leaving the club after the final game of the season against Motherwell.
 Rogic said: "It has been a phenomenal journey, with some magical moments – it has been an honour to be a part of this experience.
 While I am so sad to leave, I feel so proud to be part of a team that has delivered the title again for our fans.
 The club is in a great position and I know the manager will take the club on and deliver more and more success."
 He started the match before being substituted for James McCarthy at the hour mark, for which he received a standing ovation from the Celtic Park crowd.
 He and Bitton brought out the Scottish Premiership trophy together, which club captain Callum McGregor then lifted aloft with his departing teammates standing on either side.

-West Bromwich Albion
+West Bromwich Albion and retirement

-On 12 September 2022, Rogic joined EFL Championship club West Bromwich Albion on a free transfer, signing a deal until the end of the season. on 1 October 2022, Rogic made his debut for Albion in a 3-2 home defeat to Swansea City, lasting 57 minutes before being substituted.
+On 12 September 2022, Rogic joined EFL Championship club West Bromwich Albion on a free transfer, signing a short-term deal until the end of the season. on 1 October 2022, Rogic made his debut for Albion in a 3–2 home defeat to Swansea City, lasting 57 minutes before being substituted.
 He scored his first goal for the club on 12 December 2022, equalizing in a 2–1 away win against Sunderland.

+On 3 October 2023, Rogic announced his retirement from professional football, citing that he wanted to focus on his family.